JohnNewman1/CV/README.md

 - Taking unmotivated teams and improving them to be motivated and working to a high standard
 - Great understanding of all roles in a business
 - Public speaking

+#### Patience

+I am a very patient person, i understand that knowledge and hard work leads to success.
+Sometimes in my career i did not get the promotion i wanted or something did not go my way, however by being patient and working hard i got to where i wanted to be.
+Patience should help me as development can be frustrating at times and being persistent with projects will evidently lead to success.

+## <a name="projects">Projects</a>

 ## <a name="educatuion">Education</a>